tidepool-org/data-model/device-data/types/pumpSettings.md

 <!-- start editable commentary on bgTarget -->

+A blood glucose target value is used in combination with an insulin sensitivity factor in an insulin pump's bolus calculator to calculate a recommended dose of insulin to bring the PWD to the target.

 The `bgTarget` array on a `pumpSettings` event represents a single schedule of target blood glucose values.
 A common use case for scheduling more than one blood glucose target is to schedule a more conservative (higher) target during the night-time hours in order to help prevent nocturnal hypoglycemia.

 Each segment in a `bgTarget` schedule is an object with a `start` - an integer value representing the time into a twenty-four hour day in milliseconds (see [above under `basalSchedules` for a fuller explanation](#basalschedules)).
 The remainder of the keys on each object in a `bgTarget` array vary according to the manufacturer of the insulin pump but will be a subset of `low`, `high`, `target`, and `range`.
 See [the documentation for the `wizard` type](./wizard.md) for a breakdown of which insulin pump manufacturers use which of these fields to represent a blood glucose target.